1ucky40nc3/pdfcards/README.md

 Each index card consists of a **title** and (hidden) **content**.
 Titles primarily found using the `--title_pattern` regex.
 Additional information can be added to the titles (such as headers) using the `--header_pattern`.
 Each of the regex patterns match lines in the converted markdown text and add them to a cards title.
 Every time a new line matches with `--title_pattern` regex we create a new card.
 Any line that does not match with a `--title_pattern` or `--header_pattern` regex is added to the content of a the current card.

 At the end a output PDF is created.
 Every odd paged of the pdf is the title of a card.
 Every even page is the hidden content.
+Every odd page has the A5 size.
+Even pages have a A3 size to consolidate more information.